4 signs Your Air Conditioner is failingFebruary 12, 2019

 Frozen evaporator coils

 – the main principle of evaporator coils is to absorb heat from return air.
-If your air filter blocks airflow, your evaporator coils will not receive enough heat from air that can result to freeze over and shut your air conditioner down.
-Lack of adequate airflow decreases the cooling or heating ability of an air conditioner.
+If your air filter blocks airflow, your evaporator coils will not receive enough heat from air that can result to freeze over and shut your AC down.
+Lack of adequate airflow decreases the cooling or heating ability of an AC.
 It will not be able to remove heat from the air or vice versa.
-It is most likely to cause your AC air conditioner to break down.
+It is most likely to cause your AC to break down.

-How to avoid the issues related to a clogged air conditioner filter
+How to avoid the issues related to a clogged air filter

-Majority of new air conditioners do not have a belt system.
+Majority of new AC does not have a belt system.
 If your unit is older, you will be more likely to experience the problems related to it.
 You will hear the noises both inside and outside of your house.
-In this case, you will have to replace the belt of your air conditioner.
+In this case, you will have to replace the belt of your AC.

 The warm flow of air